MusediJony/EDSA_Regression-predict/README.md

 The metric that was used for this this competition was the Root Mean Squared error (RMSE) with a passmark if your RMSE is below 800 (50% achieved at 799 and 100% achieved for a RMSE of 730 and below).

-I personally obtained an RMSE score of 750 with a position rank of 40 out of 275 individuals/groups that participated in this competion.
+I personally obtained an RMSE score of 750 with a position rank of 40 out of 275 individuals/groups that participated in the competion.

 The latter link above takes you to the actual competition.
-You will be able to click on the leaderboard and see my profile at position 40
+You can then click on the leaderboard and see my profile at position 40.